sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982331 - Dhima Polevhia.md

   0: 0x00A1 [0x42] SET_CLI_EVENT_CANCEL_DATA()
   1: 0x00A2 [0x1E] EventEntity looks at LocalPlayer and starts talking
   2: 0x00A7 [0x1D] PRINT_EVENT_MESSAGE(message_id=6003*)
-    → "Excellent work.\u007F1\u0000\u0007"
+    → "Excellent work."
   3: 0x00AA [0x23] WAIT_FOR_DIALOG_INTERACTION
   4: 0x00AB [0x1D] PRINT_EVENT_MESSAGE(message_id=6004*)
     → "Leave everything to me, now.
-Just wait until you see how beautiful and strong the final product will be!\u007F1\u0000\u0007"
+Just wait until you see how beautiful and strong the final product will be!"
   5: 0x00AE [0x23] WAIT_FOR_DIALOG_INTERACTION
   6: 0x00AF [0x1D] PRINT_EVENT_MESSAGE(message_id=6005*)
-    → "I won't be able to finish it today, so you should find something else to keep you busy and leave me to work in peace.\u007F1\u0000\u0007"
+    → "I won't be able to finish it today, so you should find something else to keep you busy and leave me to work in peace."
   7: 0x00B2 [0x23] WAIT_FOR_DIALOG_INTERACTION
   8: 0x00B3 [0x21] END_EVENT
   9: 0x00B4 [0x00] END_REQSTACK()